Virus claims Black morticians, leaving holes in communities

 Deaths of funeral workers are not closely tracked.
 But the National Funeral Directors Association, which represents the broader industry, said it has not seen a corresponding rise in COVID deaths among its members.

 The deaths of Black morticians are particularly notable because of the prominent role they have long played in many communities.
-Often admired for their success in business, a number have been elected to political office, served as local power brokers, and helped fund civil rights efforts.
+Often admired for their success in business, a number — including the elder Troy — have been elected to political office, served as local power brokers, and helped fund civil rights efforts.

-At the same time, the “homegoing” services they arrange have frequently served as communal touchstones, events as much about life as death, that draw mourners together with pageantry, preaching and song.
+At the same time, the “homegoing” services they arrange have frequently served as communal touchstones, drawing mourners together with pageantry, preaching and song.

 Black funerals are “more celebration, and that’s no disrespect to my colleagues across the country.
 We’re more, I should say, intimate,” said Hari P. Close, president of the National Funeral Directors & Morticians Association and the operator of a Baltimore funeral home.
 The association represents Black morticians.